TRIQS/triqs_modest 3.3.0

 If you are looking for a specific function, class, etc., try using the search bar in the top left corner.

 One-body elements (obe for short) contains all of the one-body data that is typically converted from a density-functional theory (DFT) calculation or Wannier90 calculation.
-The one-body elements struct contains four components (obe_components) :
+The one-body elements struct contains four components:

 To make it easy to build this object, ModEST provides factory functions that convert raw DFT data (from codes like VASP, Wien2k, or Wannier90) into fully prepared OBE objects ready for DMFT.

-The embedding object is the central controller of the DMFT problem: it defines how the correlated subspace ( \(\mathcal{C}\)) is partitioned into impurityies and handles the bookkeeping needed to map back and forth between the lattice and the impurities.
+The Embedding abstraction is the central controller of the DMFT problem: it defines how the correlated subspace ( \(\mathcal{C}\)) is partitioned into impurities and handles the bookkeeping needed to map back and forth between the lattice and the impurities.

 Typical use cases covered by embedding: